Brainwashing is a popular subject in old World War Two movies and nineteen-fifties and sixties comic books but not

 whole ball of wax.
 Terry took notes, asking me questions and then said, “If this was anyone but Shannon Miller...

 this is an election year, normally you wouldn’t be going through this.”

 I asked just how bad things were and he said “Well, first let’s just get you out of here.
 I have a bail bondsman

 coming and we should have you out by six or seven.
 Your mother said you had a credit card with you?”

 “Yeah, they took everything but my wallet.” and I handed it to him.

 “Okay, don’t worry, you’ll be out soon.”

-Terry left and after my fingerprints were taken and an unflattering series of mugshots were taken I was
+Terry left and after my fingerprints were taken and an unflattering series of mugshots were taken I was handcuffed

-over and gave me an obnoxious smug smile.
+gave me an obnoxious smug smile.